 When Robert Kinkley misses the first leg of his flight to Johannesburg, he’s stuck at the airport.
 What should he do next?

-n a world of conglomerates and conflicts of interest, sometimes you have to report on yourself.
+In a world of conglomerates and conflicts of interest, sometimes you have to report on yourself.
 So when Franz Schneider asked me about his ill-fated National Geographic cruise, my first reaction was to cringe.
 After all, I’m National Geographic Traveler’s ombudsman.

 “Is this enough compensation for my canceled cruise?”

 Can an airline send a debt collector after you to pay for a missed flight?

 Consider what happened to Eehern Wong, who was scheduled to fly from Sacramento, Calif., to Boston by way of Los Angeles.